sudershan22/kickstarter-decentralized/README.md

 # kickstarter-decentralized
 Decentealized Kickstarter program on Ethereum network to avoid scams

-Project is currently in development hase
+Project is currently in development phase